 - Disney Springs (NOW OPEN)

-- Resorts (DVC Resorts NOW OPEN), Non-DVC Disney World Hotels Starting July 10)
+- Resorts (DVC Resorts NOW OPEN, Non-DVC Disney World Hotels Phased Reopening with some NOW OPEN)

 - Water Parks (TBD)